UCdasec/FaultFlipper/README.md

 ## Installation

-We use pixi for dependency management where possible.
-It's essentially conda but newer and shiner.
+We use pixi (conda replacement) for dependency management where possible.

-For compilers, we install via apt repository.
+Additionally, the apt repository is used for compilers (i.e RISCV64 compiler)

 Install pixi with:
 ```sh